igor-alexandrov/wisepdf/README.md

 ### Configuration

-You can put your default configuration, applied to all pdf's at "configure_pdf.rb" initializer.
+You can put your default configuration, applied to all pdf's at "configure_wisepdf.rb" initializer.

-    Pdf::Configuration.configuration do |config|
+    Wisepdf::Configuration.configure do |c|
-      config.wkhtmltopdf = '/path/to/wkhtmltopdf'
+      c.wkhtmltopdf = '/path/to/wkhtmltopdf'
-      config.options = {
+      c.options = {
         :layout => "layout.html",
         :use_xserver => true,
         :footer => {